badal-io/gcp-airflow-foundations/docs/features.rst

         dag=dag
     )

-The ``external_source_tables`` of the :class:`gcp_airflow_foundations.operators.airflow.external_task.TableIngestionSensor` is a dictionary.
+The ``external_source_tables`` argument of :class:`gcp_airflow_foundations.operators.airflow.external_task.TableIngestionSensor <https://github.com/badal-io/gcp-airflow-foundations/blob/main/src/gcp_airflow_foundations/operators/airflow/external_task.py>`_ is a dictionary.
 Each key of the dictionary is a data source and the value is a list.
-The elements of the list can be regex expressions that will be matched with the tables under that source.
+The elements of the list are regex expressions that will be matched to the tables under that source.